Decision Before Dawn: Production

-The film was adapted from the novel Call it Treason, which was based on the wartime experiences of the author George L. Howe, who served with the Office of Strategic Services unit attached to the Seventh Army during World War II.
+The film was adapted from the novel Call It Treason, which was based on the wartime experiences of author George L. Howe, who served with the Office of Strategic Services unit attached to the Seventh Army during World War II.

-The citizens of the cities of Würzburg, Nuremberg, and Mannheim, where some of the picture's battle scenes were shot, were forewarned of their filming by newspaper and radio announcements.
-Some were overseen by the U.S. military, as Germany was still under military occupation at the time the film was shot.
+The citizens of Würzburg, Nuremberg and Mannheim, where some of the picture's battle scenes were shot, were forewarned of the filming by newspaper and radio announcements.
+Some were under the control by the American military, as Germany was still under military occupation at the time when the film was shot.